EnigmaCurry/curlbomb/README.md

     #!/bin/bash
     echo "I'm a script output from another script on another computer" EOF

+Or type in interactively:

+    $ curlbomb -
+	pkg instll sqlite3
+	echo "bad idea, I don't have spollcheck when I typ in the terminal"

 The shebang line (#!) is interpreted and automatically changes the interpreter the client runs: